saadricklamar/movie-tracker/README.md

 ## Installation and Setup Instructions

-1. Clone down this repository.

-2. `cd` into directory.

-3. Run `npm install` in terminal.

-4. Run `npm start` in terminal to start server.

 You must first run the back-end server by entering the following commands into your terminal:

 * `mkdir movie-tracker`